Quick Start

 Once you’ve authenticated with the Scale API, you can push your function to the Scale Registry by running the following command:

 This will push the function to the Scale Registry and make it available for use in your existing services.
-By default

 The Scale Registry is currently in beta and may be subject to changes in the future.
 To learn more about the